TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.mock.rst

            If you are patching builtins in a module then you don't need to pass ``create=True``, it will be added by default.

-    Patch can be used as a :class:`TestCase` class decorator.
+    Patch can be used as a :class:`TestCase` kundi decorator.
 It works by decorating each test method in the class.
 This reduces the boilerplate code when your test methods share a common patchings set. :func:`patch` finds tests by looking for method names that start with ``patch.TEST_PREFIX``.